Hercules is between 2 bright stars: Vega and Arcturus

 Tonight, try locating one of the coolest constellations up there.
-The constellation Hercules the Kneeling Giant can be seen ascending in the east-northeast on these Northern Hemisphere spring evenings.
-You can find Hercules in between two brilliant stars: Arcturus and Vega, which, by the way.
-The chart at the top of this post shows the sky for around 10 to 11 p.m. local time, when the constellation Hercules, and the two bright stars so essential for finding it, are well up in the northeastern to eastern sky.
+It’s the constellation Hercules the Strong Man and it’s ascending in the east-northeast on these Northern Hemisphere spring evenings.
+You can find Hercules between two brilliant stars, Arcturus and Vega.
+The chart at the top of this post shows the evening sky in late April, when the constellation Hercules, and the two stars so essential for finding it, are well up in the northeastern to eastern sky.

-The Keystone is a helpful pattern for more reasons than one.
-First, it’s noticeable on the sky’s dome, so can lead your eye to Hercules.
+In fact, the Keystone is a helpful pattern for more reasons than one.
+First, it’s noticeable on the sky’s dome, so it can lead your eye to Hercules.

 Also, the Keystone in Hercules can help you find the most fascinating telescopic object within the boundaries of this constellation.
 This object is a globular star cluster known to stargazers as M13 or the Great Cluster in Hercules.
 Although M13 is barely visible to the eye alone in dark skies, binoculars reveal a nebulous starlike patch of light.
 And telescopes show stars both on the periphery of the cluster and toward its center.

 As a matter of fact, this beautiful object is one of the galaxy’s oldest inhabitants.
 It’s a tightly packed spherical collection of about one million stars.

 Although it’s not as spectacular as M13, Hercules has another great globular cluster, M92.
 It makes a triangle with the two northernmost stars in the Keystone.
 So imagine it is where Hercules’ head would be.
 Even though you can marginally see it without optical aid, it shows up easily in binoculars and a telescope.

 Bottom line: Use the brilliant stars Arcturus and Vega to find the constellation Hercules tonight.